Duvey314/austin-green-energy-predictor/Extended-Overview.md

 Past Data-The first step is to include some measure of previous data in each row.
 For instance, including the wind speed of the previous hour could help give a better understanding of how the previous hours output effects the current hours output giving a better model of the inertia of the wind turbine.
 Another use of past data would be to look at when there was some sort of wind or rain last at the solar farm to see if these events increase the panel efficiency by cleaning the panels.

 Weather Description - One piece of the model that we couldn't include is the weather description.
-This
+This is beacause the descriptions from our predicted data did not match the historical data.
+These could be combined in the future.

-New features -
+New features - Adding new features to the model would create a more complex model for power generation.
+These could come from weather data or could come from the turbines themselves.

-More advanced models
+More advanced models - The largest change would be to create a model advanced model to calculate things like solar irradiance or wind speed at height based on avg speed.
+This means using other data sources to create new features to include in the model.

 ## Dashboard
 ---